Quay Accounting

 In your case, it certainly sounds like you have been drawn in too much, and need to get out!
 So how do you deal with it?

 Your best approach is to speak to your boss and tell them that whilst you are happy to help out on occasions, you feel you are training their existing staff too much and imparting knowledge, which wasn't what you were brought in to do.
-You can then say that training rates obviously cost more, and that you are happy to do it, but there would need to be a chance in the rate.
+You can also explain that training rates normally cost more, and that you are happy to do it, but there would need to be a change in the rate.

 And finally, the next time you encounter your clients asking for more than you've agreed to, perhaps think of it as a buying signal, with the chance for greater opportunity rather than a threat.